Dietrich v The Queen: Implications for provision of legal aid

 Dietrich v The Queen does not necessarily mean the state must provide defence counsel but it means in cases where the accused cannot afford counsel and the crime is grave, to ensure a fair trial, a judge may be required to suspend the case until counsel is appointed.
-The practical result is the ability of courts to exert pressure on the government to provide the accused with legal representation.
+The practical result is the ability of courts to exert pressure on the government to provide the accused with legal representation, representing a careful exercise of judicial power that respects the Australian separation of powers where the High Court stopped short of directly ordering the executive to fund counsel, yet effectively compelling a fair outcome through the remedy of adjournment.

 The decision was predicted to have significant impact on future trials and the way legal aid was provided.
 The decision was markedly different from those in past cases, prompting debate about who should receive legal aid and whether those charged with serious offences could avoid conviction in cases where legal aid was not provided.
 An Australian Senate committee inquiry received multiple submissions saying the decision could result in legal-aid funds being redirected from civil or family law matters to criminal cases.
 Dietrich v The Queen restrains the way in which governments could provide assistance, promoting those accused of serious crimes as having a de facto right to public funding while those facing less-serious matters are refused.
 It was argued a better approach would be to limit court intervention to the most-serious cases and for courts to assess the circumstance of each applicant.

 By the late 1990s, the right to legal representation for indigent people facing serious criminal charges was said to be under threat.
 Provision of legal aid was hampered by budgetary decisions by the Howard government, which cut the budget for legal aid by $70 million, leading to judges adjourning serious trials.
 The Attorney-General asked courts to be realistic about applying principles from Dietrich v The Queen, leading to criticism of the government for interfering with the independence of the judiciary.